Harold Arceneaux

-Harold Arceneaux (born April 1, 1977) is an American professional basketball player who gained national attention during his collegiate career at Weber State University (1998–2000).
-His nickname is "The Show".
-He played for the Lechugueros De Leon in Leon, Guanajuato, Mexico.
+Harold Arcenaux (born April 1, 1977) is an American former basketball player.
+He played college basketball at Weber State, and is best known for leading the Wildcats to an upset victory over North Carolina in the 1999 NCAA tournament.

 Early career

-Born in New Orleans, Louisiana, Harold Arceneaux grew up in the B.W.
+Born in New Orleans, Louisiana, Arceneaux grew up in the B.W.
 Cooper housing development.
-At 6-foot-6 and 215 pounds, he was an excellent athlete but struggled academically in high school.
-Because he did not have suitable academic credentials to play basketball at a four-year university, he enrolled at the College of Eastern Utah, a junior college in Price, Utah.
+At 6-foot-6-inches and 215 pounds, he was an excellent athlete but struggled academically in high school.
+Because he did not have suitable academic credentials to play basketball at a four-year university, he enrolled at the College of Eastern Utah (CEU), a junior college in Price, Utah.

+College career

 As a freshman (1996–97), he led CEU to a 28–5 record and the Scenic West Conference regular-season championship.
 He averaged 17.3 points and 5.3 rebounds per game, shooting 57.3 percent on field goals and 40.9 percent on three-pointers.

-Arceneaux transferred to Midland Junior College (in Midland, Texas) for the 1997–98 season.
-He averaged 17.6 points and 6.0 rebounds per game, leading his team to a 26–4 record.
-He shot a phenomenal 64.3 percent on field goals.
+Arceneaux transferred to Midland Junior College in Midland, Texas, for the 1997–98 season.
+He averaged 17.6 points and 6.0 rebounds per game on 64.3 percent shooting, leading his team to a 26–4 record.
 For his efforts, he earned NJCAA Second Team All-American honors.
 He was named Player of the Year in Region Five and in the Western Junior College Athletic Conference.